iPlumb3r/HelloWorld/Machine/7_InitializeMachine/readme.md

 Objective (Why ?)
 -
-Prepare a machine for its  finality ...
+Prepare a machine for its  finality.

 Description (What ?)
 -